Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/integration.md

 If you select multiple sets or objects from multiple sets, then the FBX Exporter exports each set to its respective file defined in the attributes of the set.

+### Known Issues

+* Exporting animation only for animated lights and cameras is not currently supported

 ## Working with Autodesk® 3ds Max® 2017+